hozuki/MilliSim/README.md

 git submodule foreach --recursive git pull origin master
 ```

-Although the build by Travis seems unable to bootstrap on Windows,
+Although the builds by Travis seem unable to bootstrap on Windows,
-manual builds on an Ubunty 16.04 machine is verified to function
+manual builds on an Ubunty 16.04 machine are verified to function
 normally.

 ## Extensions